The Action Plan

-The Office of Sustainability is currently developing the University’s first ever institutional Sustainability & Climate Action Plan, which will be released in 2021.
+The Office of Sustainability is currently developing the University’s first-ever institutional Sustainability & Climate Action Plan, which will be released in 2023.
 When paired with the University’s Strategic Plan and Campus Master Plan, the Sustainability & Climate Action Plan will work synergistically to enhance the operational sustainability of the University, while also fostering a culture of environmental awareness and appreciation.
 The Plan will align with the United Nations’ Sustainable Development Goals and will integrate metrics from the Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking, Assessment and Rating System (STARS) framework.
 The Sustainable Development Goals provide a path forward for addressing global and local challenges such as poverty, inequality, climate change and environmental degradation, with the goal of making significant progress toward all goals by 2030.
 The STARS framework is a methodology that colleges and universities around the world can use to capture the full spectrum of their sustainability activities and measure advancements over time and across institutions.
-Beyond integrating with the SDGs and STARS, two very valuable and widely recognized international efforts, the Plan will also include comprehensive internal initiatives across the University’s research, academic, and operational sectors.
+Beyond integrating with the SDGs and STARS, two very valuable and widely recognized international efforts, the Plan will also include comprehensive internal initiatives across the University’s research, academic, and operational areas.

-The Office of Sustainability believes that the Sustainability & Climate Action Plan is a critically important tool to assist the University of Arizona in reducing its greenhouse gas emissions while advancing progress in other sustainability metrics in a cost-effective yet robust way.
+The Sustainability & Climate Action Plan is a critically important tool to assist the University of Arizona in reducing its greenhouse gas emissions while advancing progress in other sustainability metrics in a cost-effective yet robust way.
 Such a plan will offer a clear path forward toward carbon neutrality and broader sustainability, with incremental goals and many opportunities to celebrate advancements and progress along the way.
 We intend to engage a sizeable cross-section of campus to gain input and feedback on our action planning process and various drafts of the plan.
 Please keep an eye out for opportunities to get involved in this planning process, if you are interested.

 Stay tuned to this page, as our finalized Sustainability & Climate Action Plan will be published here once complete.